Person Profile / Leaders

 Ahmed Reda operates within the carrier-relations and interconnection side of e& Egypt, working around the operational-commercial relationships that connect mobile operators across regional and international telecom ecosystems.
 His role sits close to the infrastructure relationship layer of telecom rather than retail telecom operations.
 Professionals in this part of the industry typically manage the environments where operators exchange traffic, coordinate roaming relationships, structure interconnection partnerships, and maintain the commercial foundations supporting cross-border connectivity.
 For BTW, Reda represents the practical carrier ecosystem layer that helps keep regional telecom markets interconnected.
 The relevance comes from proximity to operator relationships, wholesale telecom engagement, and interconnection coordination rather than from public-facing executive leadership.

-Object Position
+Subject Position

 Ahmed Reda is publicly identified as interconnect & carrier relations manager at e& Egypt, attending ITW as a delegate connected to the mobile network operator ecosystem.
+See also: Alberto Delgado.

-The attendee metadata positions him within the Middle East telecom environment, specifically around:
+The attendee metadata positions him within the Middle East telecom environment, specifically around: See also: Ismail Fayaz trading as PIONEN.

 The combination of:

-•mobile operator classification
+• mobile operator classification

-•sales/business development alignment
+• sales/business development alignment

 places the role directly inside telecom relationship infrastructure rather than enterprise IT or consumer-market operations.